yiruyang2025/yiruyang2025.github.io/_posts/2025-05-01-Model Structures - 25.md

   - Compared with the original machine learning models:
   - **Linear Regression / SVM / Shallow Decision Trees**
   - Deep structures refer to neural networks with **Multiple Layers of Nonlinear Transformations**
+  - how to find some other temporal modeling way for the Non-linear Transformation?
 <br>

 ## Content